 Captaincy: He didn’t achieve too much as an Indian captain, although there have been so many captains through the years that he was never given the real benefit of developing into the position.

 Here is Kapil Dev.

-Captaincy: I don’t think he knew, how to win games with his captaincy; and India has had relatively few test wins in the last few years.
-He has e been tactically deficient or he might have been a ‘victim of the political pressure which abounds in Indian cricket.
+Captaincy: I don’t think he knew how to win games with his captaincy, and India has had relatively few test wins in the last few years.
+He has been tactically deficient, or he might have been a ‘victim of the political pressure that abounds in Indian cricket.
 He did, however, lead India to its World Cup victory in 1983.

 Fielding: Such a supple athlete Kapil Dev is brilliant in the outfield, in the West Indian style.
-Very loose and almost casual, he can stoop down, pick up the ball and flick it back to the wicketkeeper in one movement.
-He’d be the most talented fieldsman of all of us.
+Very loose and almost casual, he can stoop down, pick up the ball, and flick it back to the wicketkeeper in one movement.
+He’d be the most talented fielder of all of us.